ezchx/reinforcement_learning/README.md

 Open AI gym: https://gym.openai.com/

 __(3) mountain_car_simple_dqn.ipynb__
-- Same as (2) except with mountain car environment
+- Based on (2) above with mountain car environment and parameters
+- Note the two environments:
+    - env = gym.make("MountainCar-v0") # capped at 200 moves
+    - env = gym.make("MountainCar-v0").env # unlimited moves
+- Solves in 118 episodes for the capped environment
+- Solves in 5 episodes for the unlimited environment